 Streaming API - The streaming API is a real-time, high-throughput way to integrate your own software with DataSift in a production environment.
 For example, if you need to filter for mentions of a breaking news story, your CSDL code will run on DataSift's platform and your output will flow from the streaming API into your own systems.
 The streaming API is not buffered.

-Tagging - A feature that allows developers to add metadata tags to the streams.
+Tagging - A feature that allows developers to add metadata tags to stream definitions.
 The metadata tag provide additional information to further processing of the output data.

 Target - An element that you can filter on using the CSDL language.
 The simplest filters consist of a target, an operator and (nearly always) an optional argument.
 For example, the CSDL operator in this filter is "twitter.text":

-Type - A target has a single type.
-It can be "string", "int", "float", or "geo" or an array of one of these types, or it can be "geo".
+Type - Every target has a single data type.
+The type can be "string", "int", "float", or an array of one of these types, or it can be "geo".

 Version - The history of changes made to a stream definition.
 Each time you save a stream definition in the UI, you create a new version.